dtrelogan/react-formstate/docs/validationWiring.md

 }
 ```

-see [getFieldState](https://github.com/dtrelogan/react-formstate/blob/master/docs/api.md#UnitOfWork.getFieldState) for more information.
+See [getFieldState](https://github.com/dtrelogan/react-formstate/blob/master/docs/api.md#UnitOfWork.getFieldState) for more information.

 ### field parameter

-unregistered validation functions are passed three parameters: value, context, field
+Unregistered validation functions are passed three parameters: value, context, field

-field will have a property named 'label'. in the examples above, per the jsx, label will be set to 'Username'.
+Field will have a property named 'label'.
+In the examples above, per the jsx, label will be set to 'Username'.

-so you can do something like this:
+So you can do something like this:

 ```jsx
 validateUsername(username, context, field) {